-At the Nature at Night (Yöretki) exhibition room that is located in the main exhibition hall, you will be able to sense the atmosphere of the wilderness at night.
+At the Mother Nature's call ("Luontoäidin kutsu") exibition room you can hear real sounds from the nature -bear snoring, storm and voice under the water, just to mention few.
+You will be able to sense the atmosphere of the wilderness at night.
 In the Bear’s Den (Karhunpesä) room, you can crawl into the dens of various animals and even curl up next to a bear.
 At the open wilderness hut, you can sit down by the stove and read the fascinating stories in the guestbooks, the oldest of which are a hundred years old, and peek out of the window into the fell landscape.
 Among other experiences, you will have the opportunity to climb up and make contact with starry skies in the Pohjannaula tower.

 Experience the Helsinki metropolitan area in City Nature exhibition